 This tramcar of the class 70/1 was built in 1971 and is still used by the Naumburg Tramway (Naumburger Straßenbahn) in Naumburg (Saale).
-The Naumburg Tramway is considered as one of the smallest tramways in Europe and the smallest urban tramway in Germany.
+The Naumburg Tramway is considered the smallest urban tramway in Germany and one of the smallest tramways in Europe.

 I took this pic inside the depot of the museum tramway in Mariazell.
 The private association provides not only a museum tramway connecting the railway station of Mariazell with the nearby Erlauf Lake (Erlaufsee) but also consists of a fine selection of Austrian tramcars built before WW II.
 The depicted tramcar was designed by Austrian architect Otto Wagner.

 At Chur railway station I came across this ‘Allegra’ which was ready to climb up the steep railroad to Arosa.
 Have you ever tried this railway which starts like a tramway in Chur (Video) and turns into a mountain railway (Video) later?

 Next to the Museum of Technology in Vienna I came across this tram-train of three tram cars.
 A rare pic in the Vienna of today.
 A better chance to see a sample of classic tramcars is a visit to the Transport Museum Remise.
 Or you join a tramway tour with one of these cars.